Master of City Planning

-A maximum of one course (up to 4 credits) in an urban discipline that meet the program criteria and received a grade of C (2.0) or higher, may be transferred from another accredited institution for credit toward the MET city planning degree after completion of two graduate level courses in the program.
+Credits for graduate courses in an urban discipline that meet the program criteria and received a grade of C (2.0) or higher may be transferred from another accredited institution for credit toward the MCP degree after completion of two graduate-level courses in the program.
 No credit is allowed for courses used to fulfill another degree.
-Prior approval of the program coordinator is required.
+Prior departmental approval is required.

-A maximum of two Urban Affairs or City Planning courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
+A maximum of two City Planning and Urban Affairs courses (up to 8 credits) taken at Metropolitan College before acceptance into the program may be applied toward the degree.
 The courses must be of graduate level, with a grade of C (2.0) or higher.

 An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
-Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.
+Students who earn a grade lower than C in a required course must retake that class to earn a grade of C or higher for it to count toward their degree.